AxelKrypton/BashLogger/README.md

    Each argument is printed to the chosen fd (which duplicates the standard output when the logger is sourced).
    **This means that you can use the logger in a function and still capture its standard output via the `$(call_to_function)` syntax.**
    This works because command expansion `$()` captures the standard output only!

+   The logger functions should correctly deal with both literal `\n` and interpreted `$'\n'`.
+   These will split the message and indent the second line appropriately.
+   However, this should rarely be used as multiple arguments achieve the same and avoid the user having to manually deal with endlines.
+   Resulting code is therefore also more readable and a long bash line can be split more easily if it is made of multiple arguments.
+   A use case for a literal `\n` might be at the end of an argument when the following one is emphasized and the user wishes the latter to start on a new line.
 1. By default, both `PrintFatalAndExit` and `PrintInternalAndExit` will exit with exit code 1 (general failure).
    You can however use the `exit_code` variable to change this either globally or on a per-case basis.
    E.g. `exit_code=42 PrintFatalAndExit "Oh no!"` will use 42 as exit code (and the `exit_code` variable will not be changed in the calling environment).